giridhar7632/firebase-database/README.md

 The rules here are important.
 Initially firebase allows anyone to read and write data in database upto 30 days.
 You can change the settings at any time in the `Rules` tab.

+Make sure `write` is set to true.
+Otherwise, you cannot add data to Firebase.

 Now we created the database and configured it with our project.
-Then let's add data through the form.
+Then let's add data to it.

 ## Part-3